electronicfieldguide/efg2/IzPackInstaller/ReadMe/ReadMe_Main.txt

 Q: What if the java version in my path is not JRE 1.5 or later?
 A: The EFG2 application assumes that JRE 1.5 or later is in the user's path.
-If it is not, then edit INSTALL_PATH/resource/login.sh appropriately so that JRE 1.5 or later is used in the script to launch the EFG2 application (INSTALL_PATH is where EFG2 is installed.).
+If it is not, then edit INSTALL_PATH/resource/login.sh appropriately so that JRE 1.5 or later is used in the script to launch the EFG2 application (INSTALL_PATH is where the EFG Data Importer is installed.).

 Q: Why does clicking on 'View EFGs' show a 'No datasource uploaded' message?
-A: This probably means that the user created by the EFG2 DataImporter does not have enough privileges.
+A: This probably means that the user created by the EFG Data Importer does not have enough privileges.
 If so, do the following:
    - Open a command window to MySQL and type:
      use mysql